anasbelbaz/morpho-vaults-ui/README.md

 # Morpho Vaults UI

-A frontend for browsing and interacting with [Morpho](https://morpho.org) V2 vaults on Ethereum and Base.
+A frontend for browsing and interacting with [Morpho](https://morpho.org) V2 vaults on Ethereum.

 ## Features